-Whether it’s translation of customer-facing marketing collateral, advisory notices for travellers, or even an entire website, Global Lingo is a one-stop shop for tourism-related translation services.
+Whether it’s the translation of customer-facing marketing collateral, advisory notices for travelers, or even an entire website, Global Lingo is a one-stop-shop for tourism-related translation services.

-Our extensive team of account managers, project coordinators and linguists manage the entire process from end to end, working directly with the various departments of our clients – from sales and marketing through to legal and compliance – we can translate into multiple languages and ensure that there is someone on hand to support them every step of the way.
+Our extensive team of account managers, project coordinators, and linguists manage the entire process from end to end, working directly with our clients’ various departments.
+From sales and marketing through to legal and compliance, we translate into multiple languages and ensure that there is someone on hand to support you every step of the way.

-We don’t just operate in the just customer-facing realm, though – we understand well that an industry that services the entire globe requires a global workforce, and the difficulties that can present.
+We don’t just operate in the customer-facing realm, however.
+We understand that an industry that services the entire globe requires a global workforce.
+We also understand the challenges that this can present.

-That’s why we provide services ranging from organising interpreters to attend HR meetings with internal staff either remotely or on site, to the localisation of internal staff induction or training programmes across multiple media, be it written documents, video webinars, or even more complex e-learning platforms.
-Whatever the requirement, be it internal or external, Global Lingo shoulders the burden of translation and localisation across a linguistically diverse region, taking the pressure off our clients and allowing them to focus on serving their customers.
+That is why we provide services ranging from organising interpreters to attend human resources (HR) meetings (with internal staff either remotely or on site), to localising internal staff induction or training programmes across multiple media (be it written documents, video webinars, or even more complex e-learning platforms).
+Whatever your needs, Global Lingo shoulders the burden of translation and localisation across a linguistically diverse region, taking the pressure off our clients and allowing you to focus on serving your customers.

-To see the Global Lingo team in action, take a look at how we helped a multinational hospitality company to roll out their safety and security strategy internationally.
+To see the Global Lingo team in action, take a look at how we helped a multinational hospitality company roll out their international safety and security strategy.